 Each of the seven chakras are associated with a color.
 Colored gemstones can be used for working with the individual chakras they represent.
 The crown chakra is associated with the color purple and purple gemstones.

 The crown chakra is located at the top of the head and connects us to higher planes of existence.
 This chakra connects our physical body with the soul and universe.
-As purple is the color associated with the crown chakra, purple gemstones can play a big role in meditations and chakra cleansing.
+Purple gemstones can play a big role in meditations and chakra cleansing.

 You can choose your favorite purple gemstone to use with your chakra sessions.